 “Oh yes you can have a pet that’s big enough to eat you,” said Bertie.
 “When I was a prince, I had a lion for a pet.”

-‘Rubbish!” said Colin.
-“You’re just making up stories again,”
+‘Rubbish!”
+Said Colin.
+“You’re just making up stories again.”

 “Well I’m allowed to make up stories,” said Bertie, “Because that’s what I’m best at.
 But this one happens to be true.”

 One time when Bertie was still a small princeling, he went with his mother to the pet shop.
-This all happened in the good old days before the Wicked Queen took over and turned Bertie into a frog.
-Bertie’s mother was much nicer, all though a little bit eccentric, which meant that her ideas were sometimes out of the ordinary.
+This all happened in the good old days before the wicked queen took over and turned Bertie into a frog.
+Bertie’s mother was much nicer, although a little bit eccentric, which meant that her ideas were sometimes out of the ordinary.
 She wanted to buy a camel because she thought it would look interesting roaming around the palace grounds.
 The shopkeeper considered himself to be a bit of a whit, so he said to the queen,“Ah yes Ma’am, a camel.
 Will that be one hump or two?”

-“Mummy Mummy.
+So Bertie said, “Mummy, Mummy.
 Do let’s have a lion cub.
 I promise I’ll look after him all by myself.
 Honest I will.
 I’ll keep him with me always and we’ll be bestest friends.”

 Bertie’s mother sometimes seemed a bit fierce, but she was a big softie really, and she thought that the lion cub looked very cute and harmless too.
 So she gave the shopkeeper a gold coin and they took the cub home to the palace.

 Bertie called him Tiddles because he thought that was a funny name for a lion.
-The Queen said that it was alright for friends to call him Tiddles, but that he would have to have an official name too for special occasions.
+The queen said that it was alright for friends to call him Tiddles, but that he would have to have an official name too for special occasions.
 So she said that his proper name would be Leopold the First.

 Leopold the First, or Tiddles as everybody called him, loved living in the palace.
 At night he slept in Bertie’s bed where he looked just like a fluffy toy lion.
 During the day he liked sitting on the roof and watching everyone come and go.
 Up there, he looked just like a statue of a lion, until he started to move and prowl along the battlements – which gave anyone who noticed a big surprise.
 At other times he went for walks around the palace grounds, and everyone agreed that he was far more interesting and royal than a camel would ever have been.

 For breakfast, Tiddles ate raw steak.
-For lunch he ate raw steak.
-And for supper he ate raw steak.
+For lunch he ate raw steak… And for supper he ate raw steak.

 But however big he became, he still loved Bertie.
 When he saw Bertie coming home from School, he would leap off the roof of the palace into the branches of a big oak tree, then he would climb down and bound up the drive to greet Bertie.
 He would jump up and hug him with his paws and lick his face.
-And then they would run into the grounds and play soccer together.
+Then they would run into the grounds and play soccer together.
 Tiddles was great at dribbling the ball with his nose.
 Though one day when he was hungry he ate Bertie’s best football boots, but Bertie didn’t mind because he loved Tiddles so very much.

 Anther game they liked playing was frightening the royal nanny.
-Tiddles and Bertie would both hide behind the curtains, and when they heard her coming along calling :
+Tiddles and Bertie would both hide behind the curtains, and when they heard her coming along calling, “Bertie.

-“Bertie.
 It’s way past your bedtime young prince!”

-The would both leap out and roar like this
+The would both leap out and roar like this… “RAAWWWWWWWWR!”

 But one day the king said to Bertie over breakfast, “That cub of yours has become quite a lion.
 He’s already growing a mane.
 It’s time he went to the zoo.”

-“The zoo!” said Bertie.
+“The zoo!”
+Said Bertie.
 “You can’t put Tiddles behind bars!
-And besides I love him !
+And besides, I love him !
 You should think of my feelings too Daddy!”

-Of course he king didn’t want to make Bertie sad, so he agreed that Tiddles could live in the palace a little longer.
+Of course the king didn’t want to make Bertie sad, so he agreed that Tiddles could live in the palace a little longer.
 But then one day Tiddles did something that made the king cross.
 Very cross indeed.

 He had just appointed a new prime minister.
-The Prime Minister and all the grandest and most important people in the land came to see the King in the palace.

-And Tiddles was waiting for them.
+The prime minister and all the grandest and most important people in the land came to see the king in the palace… Tiddles was waiting for them.

-By now Tiddles wasn’t quite a grown-up lion but he was no longer a cub.
+By now Tiddles wasn’t quite a grown up lion but he was no longer a cub.
 By the standards of cats he was big.
 Well actually, he was huge.
-And if you didn’t know him, you would be quite scared to meet him.
+If you didn’t know him, you would be quite scared to meet him.
 In fact, you would be terrified.

 A big velvet curtain hung behind the throne, and sometimes Tiddles liked to sleep behind it.
 It was his hideaway place.

-When the new ministers trooped into the throne room to meet the King, three musicians sounded their trumpets :
+When the new ministers trooped into the throne room to meet the king, three musicians sounded their trumpets.

 The sound woke up Tiddles and he thought that there would be a party with lots of music and games.
 So he strolled out from behind the curtains, stretched out his body, and then turned around to lick his bottom.
 In actual fact, he didn’t do anything very frightening at all – but the ministers were frightened.

 The king was furious because they trampled all over his roses.
-He decided that he didn’t like the Government after all, so he sacked the lot of them and appointed some new ministers.
+He decided that he didn’t like the government after all, so he sacked the lot of them and appointed some new ministers.

 The next day the newspapers ran headlines like: “King throws ministers to the lions.”

-Lion-Taming Prime Minister Gets Sack.
+“Lion-Taming Prime Minister Gets Sack.”

-And so that’s what happened.
+So that’s what happened.
 The Minister for Nature put Tiddles on a flight to Africa.
 Before the plane left the tarmac, Prince Bertie came on board to give his pet a special goodbye hug.
 Then the plane flew Tiddles to Tanzania in East Africa .
 First he lived in a special sanctuary for lions.
 Then they released him into the wild.
 Bertie knew that things had turned out how they should, though he was very sad that he would never see his best friend again.

 Three years later, the royal family chose a very special holiday.
 They went on safari in East Africa.
 They travelled across the open bush in four-wheel drive cars and saw all the wild animals.
 They had guides who carried guns just in case any creatures tried to attack them.
 At night they slept in tents under the stars.

 One night they camped on the edge of the Ngorongoro Crater.
-The King and Queen decided to rest for the next day before continuing their safari.
+The king and queen decided to rest for the next day before continuing their safari.

 Bertie had become friendly with the chief guide whose name was Joshua.
 He asked Joshua if had ever heard of a lion who had lived in a palace and been released into the wild.
-And to Bertie’s surprise, Joshua said that of course everyone who worked in the game reserve had heard the story of the royal lion called Tiddles.
+To Bertie’s surprise, Joshua said that of course everyone who worked in the game reserve had heard the story of the royal lion called Tiddles.

-Now he was a big strong grown up lion, and was the leader of his pride – which is like a group of lions .
+Now he was a big strong grown up lion, and was the leader of his pride (which is like a group of lions).

 So Bertie got up at 5AM.
 Rosy red clouds still veiled the fierce African sun so that the air was still lovely and fresh.
-The great Ngorongoro crater was filled with mists so it looked like a witch’s cauldron.
-Then the treetops started emerge from the swirling brew.
+The great Ngorongoro Crater was filled with mists so it looked like a witch’s cauldron.
+Then the treetops started to emerge from the swirling brew.
 They got into the car and slowly drove down the winding route into the base of the crater.
 By now the sunlight was starting to play on the bark of the acacia trees.
 Zebra and deer were grazing in the long grass, always watching with their big glassy eyes for any suspicious movement that could be a big cat hunting for its breakfast.

 “Your Royal Highness,” he said.
 “You had better get back into the car.
 Just come back slowly.
 Don’t run.
 If you run they will attack you.”

-But Bertie carried on walking towards the lions and called out “Tiddles, Tiddles, don’t you remember me?
+But Bertie carried on walking towards the lions and called out, “Tiddles, Tiddles, don’t you remember me?
 I’m Bertie.
 Your best friend.”

-Tiddles took his mouth up from the water and looked round at Bertie.
+Tiddles took his mouth up from the water and looked around at Bertie.
 He stared at him for about half a minute, and then he started to bound towards him, with a great cat like spring in his step.
 Joshua squeezed his trigger but his gun didn’t fire.
 Dust had blown up from the wheels of the car had got into the gun and jammed it.
 It all happened so fast.
 Bertie didn’t have time to be afraid or to regret not taking Joshua’s advice.

 Tiddles feet took off from the ground.
 He flew towards Bertie, wrapped his paws around him, and licked his face.
 Then Bertie and Tiddles did a kind of dance under the acacia trees.
 The friends were united and overjoyed to see each other once again.